Regulatory Affairs Specialist, Biocides

 They are seeking a Regulatory Affairs Specialist responsible for advising on, and providing successful regulatory outcomes on applications for new active substances, and renewals of existing active substances, under the Biocidal Products Regulation (EU) 528/2012 (BPR) and in managing product registrations

 Client management & delivery

-We are seeking an experienced, committed individual with a minimum of two years’ experience of working in the biocides industry or in a regulatory authority position.
+We are seeking an experienced, committed individual with a minimum of three years’ experience of working in the biocides industry or in a regulatory authority position.
+You should have good working knowledge of insecticides and efficacy.
 A degree in a relevant scientific subject e.g. chemistry, biology, microbiology or a relevant discipline would be advantageous, however we need you to have a sound working knowledge of Biocidal Products Regulation (EU) 528/2012 (BPR) and demonstrate excellent written and organisational skills with a proactive, positive and enthusiastic “can do” attitude.
 You should be a motivated individual able to adapt and keep pace with regulatory developments.

 You will be able to confidently communicate with clients in order to identify their needs and provide advice, with the ability to be flexible, accept and work with change.
 You will also effectively build working relationships with colleagues and external contacts to promote the company’s regulatory expertise.

 More science jobs at www.sci-search.com